- Parable of the Lost Coin Summary

 - 3 Ways the Parable of the Lost Sheep Shows How Much Jesus Loves Us

-- 4 Salvation Lessons from the Parable of the Ten Virgins
+- 4 Moral Lessons from The Parable of the Ten Virgins

 - 3 Life Lessons from the Parable of the Rich Fool